-Our new approach builds on the DiDiD to validate the assumption of constant trend differentials.
+Our new approach enables a simple validation of the assumption of constant trend differentials.
 The key insight is that individuals treated similarly by a tax reform (e.g., individuals within a given tax bracket) are not a homogeneous group, but are drawn from a wider income range.
-Thus, within these groups we would expect differences in income trends, but, under the assumption of constant trend differentials, we should observe no
+Thus, within these groups we would expect differences in income trends due to, for example, mean reversion, but under the assumption of constant trend differentials we should observe no changes in these trend differentials within the untreated parts of the income distribution.
+Hence, we can validate the identifying assumption by non-parametrically comparing trend differentials in two periods: a reform period, where a reform changes tax rates differently for different groups, and a pre-reform period, where ideally the tax system was stable.